Revenue-Based Finance vs Revolving Credit: Which Is Right for Your Business?

 Revenue-based finance quotes costs as a factor rate — a multiplier on the advance.
 A 1.2x factor on £100,000 means you repay £120,000, regardless of how long it takes.
 If you repay in 3 months, the annualised cost is very high.
 If you repay in 12 months, it's lower — but you've tied up a percentage of your revenue for a year.

-A revolving credit facility charges interest on drawn funds for the time they’re drawn.
-If you draw £80,000 for 60 days at a competitive rate, you pay interest on £80,000 for 60 days — and nothing more.
-Repay early, save more.
-For businesses with short, predictable stock cycles, a revolving credit facility typically costs less overall.
+A revolving credit facility charges interest on drawn funds for the time they're drawn.
+If you draw £80,000 for 60 days at a competitive rate, you pay interest on £80,000 for the time it is drawn, plus any applicable facility or arrangement fees.

 When revenue-based finance makes sense